resilient-roleplay/website/rules/home.md

   - Duping money or items
   - Abusing emotes or animations in combat
   - Combat logging or disconnecting to avoid arrest or injury
   - Using respawn to skip medical or police roleplay
+  - AFK Farming things or using Macros
 - Modifying your game to gain a combat advantage is not allowed, including recoil reduction, PvP sound packs, or visual alterations.

 ### Combat Logging